Wales is currently in an Alert Level 4 lockdown as per the Welsh Government's COVID-19 control plan.

 A COVID-19 Compliance Officer will need to be appointed by each club ahead of returning to train.DOWNLOAD Lawrlwytho

 FIRST AID GUIDANCE

 This document has been prepared as initial advice in returning to training in line with the government guidance on phased return to sport.DOWNLOAD Lawrlwytho

 BE ACTIVE WALES FUND

-The Be Active Wales Fund, administered by Sport Wales, is available to support ALL clubs with additional equipment to meet our guidelines to return to training.
-For more information on the Be Active Wales Fund, click below.FIND OUT MORE
+The Be Active Wales Fund, administered by Sport Wales, is available to support ALL clubs.
+For more information please click the link below.FIND OUT MORE

 LOCKDOWN BUSINESS FUND

 The link below provides details of support packages available to businesses in Wales as a result of the current firebreak lockdown.
 Some of these funds are also open to community amateur sports clubs and non-profit organisations in receipt of discretionary rate relief.

 Local Authorities are responsible for dispersing the funds some of which are discretionary so will not be received automatically by eligible organisations, some will be open for application only until the funds are exhausted.